hrisikesh-CN/voice-rag/README.md

-# base-project-template
+# Document Rag

-This is to be used as a base project template that includes the architecture of the project.
+This projects aims to chat with uploaded documents, including sentiment analysis and summarization.